-If the case resolves in probation, plan to get to probation orientation before noon or within the next 5 business days (make sure to get permission first).
+If the case resolves with probation, plan to get to probation orientation before noon or within the next 5 business days (make sure to get permission first).

 Dallas County is fast paced as far as lawyers being able to resolve cases.
 In Dallas County, things very much go by the mantra of “call it like it is.”

-Some helpful reminders for Dallas County criminal cases: jail is jail.
+Some helpful reminders for Dallas County criminal cases: Jail is jail.
 There is no “labor detail” program in Dallas County.
-There is a “roads and bridges” crew but this is not widely available (depends one the judge, the charge).
+There is a “roads and bridges” crew, but this is not widely available (depends on the judge, the charge).
 Most judges do not allow the payment of court costs and fines up front to excuse community service.